Princeton vs Atlantic City Water Quality

 Contaminant concerns

-PFAS contamination is a concern in Atlantic City (20.05 ppt, above the EPA limit of 4 ppt).
+PFAS contamination is a concern in Atlantic City (PFOA at 4.5 ppt, above the EPA limit of 4 ppt each).
 A reverse osmosis system or NSF P473-certified filter is recommended for drinking water.

 What this means for you